 ‘Wise up to Wellbeing in Schools’ Young Minds, National Children’s Bureau

-I qualified as a teacher in 1991.
+I qualified as a teacher nearly thirty years ago.
 The benefits of good wellbeing provision were well-known then, but, since that time, I have witnessed the education system becoming unbalanced.
 Academic attainment is the chief (and sometimes only) focus as creative subjects are cut from the curriculum, lunchtime is limited and extra-curricular activities are not available for all.
 The reasons behind this are myriad, complex and have lead to burn out, feelings of inadequacy and a thriving trade in private tuition, essay writing and cheating in a bid to achieve at all costs.
 Let’s just say for now that the prominence given to exams and academic attainment within the education system is having a negative impact on the mental health of our young people and on their teachers.